Sorry, you need to enable JavaScript to visit this website.

 The District of Columbia has two public education sectors — (1) a traditional public school district (DC Public Schools, or DCPS), and (2) public charter local education agencies (LEAs) that are collectively known as the District of Columbia public charter schools.
 In the 2023-24 school year, DC teachers and students were split almost evenly across the two sectors.

 DCPS consistently shows higher same-school retention rates than charter schools in the District, a trend that has held over the past three years.
-Over this period, DCPS same-school retention has remained steady, while across charter schools, same-school retention has grown consistently, rising from 62 percent in the 2022-23 school year to 69 percent in the 2023-24 school year and 72 percent in 2024-25.
-This is a 10-percentage point increase over three years.
+Over this period, DCPS same-school retention has remained steady with a slight bump in 2025-26, while across charter schools, same-school retention has grown consistently, rising from 62 percent in the 2022-23 school year to 69 percent in the 2023-24 school year,72 percent in the 2024-25 school year, and 74 percent in the 2025-26 school year.
+This is a 12-percentage point increase over four years.

 Retention by Ward